-ExxonMobil’s Guyana projects were informed by environmental impact assessments (EIA) that considered the potential impacts of oil production beyond the design rate.
+ExxonMobil’s projects offshore Guyana are guided by environmental impact assessments (EIA) which consider the potential impacts of oil production beyond the design capacity.

 The fact that the studies catered for production increases is noted in the publicly available EIAs.
 While each project has a production design rate, the studies cater for an ‘upper production limit’ and an even higher ‘potential peak production’ volume.